-During pregnancy you have higher levels of the hormone oestrogen.
-This hormone prevents your hair from shedding as often, which means you could have thick, shiny hair.
+During pregnancy you have higher levels of oestrogen.
+This hormone prevents your hair from shedding as often, which means you have thick, shiny hair.
 Your hair can also change colour or texture to become frizzy, curlier or straighter.

-Get a haircut
+1. Get a haircut

-Try different hairstyles
+2. Try different hairstyles

 Experiment with different hairstyles as using the same one everyday can put stress on the same parts of the hair.
 Try a different ponytail or plait instead of washing and styling your hair.
 YouTube have lots of tutorials and Pinterest is full of new hairstyle ideas.

-Wash it less often
+3. Wash it less often

 I used to wash and style my hair nearly every day!
 Now I make sure it is only washed every other day.
 I can’t quite make it last three days I have tried, but I don’t like how it feels after two days.
 Dry shampoo is a life saver and I use it on the days inbetween styling to freshen up my hair.

-Use shampoo and conditioner for fine hair
+4. Use a good shampoo and conditioner

-Use less Heat
+5. Use less Heat

-A good diet is especially important if you are breastfeeding as youneed to make sure your body is getting the right amount of nutrition.
-I founddrinking more water helped both my skin and hair – I think I was gettingdehydrated from not drinking enough while breastfeeding.
+A good diet is especially important if you are breastfeeding as you need to make sure your body is getting the right amount of nutrition.
+I found drinking more water helped both my skin and hair – I think I was getting dehydrated from not drinking enough while breastfeeding.

-Use a hair oil
+7. Use a hair oil

 There are lots of different hair oils you can try and it is best to experiment until you find a combination that is best for your hair.
 As I have fine hair if I use any product too much my hair just gets greasy and flat.

 If you are struggling with your hair postpartum, just remember that it will improve with time.
 But there are things that you can do to improve it and taking care of yourself is so important.
 Happy mum, happy baby!